 SafeZone is a program of Face to Face, a Saint Paul nonprofit.
-“Since it was established in 1972, Face to Face has been awarded a combined $588,000 in grants for various projects, including SafeZone,” said Ann Mulholland, Minnesota Philanthropy Partners vice president for Community Impact.
+“Since it was established in 1972, Face to Face has been awarded a combined $588,000 in grants for various projects, including SafeZone,” said Ann Mulholland, Saint Paul & Minnesota Foundation's Executive Vice President.
 “Our Foundations are proud to make these grants, because SafeZone is a vital part of the safety net that gives young people opportunities to succeed in Saint Paul.”

 In the recent grant round, the three Foundations ― all of which have long supported a wide variety of youth and education issues ― made other grants to support youth, including:

 A $15,000 grant from The Saint Paul Foundation to Saint Paul City School for Girls in STEM, supporting science programming for 200 girls in grades 4 through 8, four days a week during the school year and two weeks of all-day programming during the summer.

 A $15,000 grant from F. R. Bigelow Foundation to Urban Roots MN, supporting its Youth Conservation Program to engage low-income youth in the civic life of their community with programming and paid internships that develop science, math and engineering skills and create interest in wider career opportunities.

 A $10,000 grant from Mardag Foundation to Ka Joog, supporting its Invisible Art Fanka Program to preserve, create and inspire appreciation of the artistic heritage of the Somali people and encourage youth to extend Somali traditions through their own artistic practices.

 See the full grants list